ADHD & Romantic Relationships: Understanding Love, Conflict, and Connection Through an ADHD Lens

 • Pause before reacting: Practice saying, “I need a moment to think.”

-• Seek therapy or ADHD coaching: CBT, DBT, and mindfulness-based interventions all improve emotional regulation.
+• Seek ADHD therapy or ADHD coaching: CBT, DBT, and mindfulness-based interventions all improve emotional regulation.

 For Partners of Adults with ADHD